Invariance principle and non-compact center foliations: Introduction

-As we mentioned, natural examples of such systems are (1) partially hyperbolic diffeomorphisms whose center foliation is a fibration with compact leaves, (2) $C^1$ perturbations of the time-one map of Anosov flows.
+As we mentioned, natural examples of such systems are (1) partially hyperbolic diffeomorphisms whose center foliation is a fibration with compact leaves, (2) $C^1$ perturbations of the time-one maps of Anosov flows.

 We remark that the quasi-isometric condition is also invariant under linear cocycle extension.
 For instance, if $f\in\Dif^1(M)$ is partially hyperbolic, then any fiber-bunched $C^1$ map $A:M\to \GL$ induces a projective cocycle $F:M\times \proj\to M\times \proj$: this is a partially hyperbolic diffeomorphism with center manifold $\cW^c_F=\cW^c_f\times \proj$.
-Assuming that $f$ acts quasi-isometrically on the center, $F$ also acts quasi-isometrically on the center.
+Assuming that $f$ acts quasi-isometrically in the center, $F$ also acts quasi-isometrically in the center.

-Many results based on the invariance principle discuss the generic positiveness of Lyapunov exponents in the space of H\"older linear cocycles over some fixed dynamics with some hyperbolicity property, see for example \cite{Almost}, \cite{ASV13}, \cite{Pol16}.
-Theorem~\ref{t.inv.princ} may extend these results to new classes of partially hyperbolic systems.
+Many results based on the Invariance Principle discuss the generic positiveness of the upper Lyapunov exponents in the space of H\"older continuous fiber-bunched linear cocycles over some fixed dynamics with some hyperbolicity property, see for example \cite{Almost}, \cite{ASV13}, \cite{Pol16}. \begin{question} Do generic H\"older continuous fiber-bunched linear cocycles over partially hyperbolic quasi-isometric in the center $C^1$ diffeomorphisms have positive Lyapunov exponents? \end{question} The Main Theorem may be useful to answer this question when the measure has some local $cs\times u$ product structure.